A Portfolio Choice Problem Under Risk Capacity Constraint: Appendix A. Proofs

-{\bf Step 1.} We derive candidate solution of equation (\ref{eq:B}) in the constrained region, assuming $W^*$ is known.
+{\bf Step 1.} Assuming $W^*$ is known, we derive candidate solution of Equation (\ref{eq:V-B}) in the constrained region.
 To simplify notation we still use $V(W)$ to represent the feasible solution of the value function, being a solution of a corresponding ODE.